Board of Supervisors Meeting Summary

 - Upcoming BOS Engagement Opportunities – Upcoming opportunities within the community for BOS engagement include:

-- STEPS Housing Project community meetings – 2/16 and 3/23 @ 4:30-6:30 PM, Woodland Community Center.
+- STEPS Housing Project community meetings – To be Rescheduled

 |